JAlcocerT/JAlcocerT/content/blog/dev-ai-coding.md

 {{< callout type="info" >}}
-The possible options for --provider are:  openai (default),    openrouter,    gemini,    ollama,    mistral,    deepseek
+The possible options for --provider are:  openai (default), openrouter, gemini, ollama, mistral, deepseek, xai, groq...
-    xai,    groq...
 {{< /callout >}}

 This is how we would make codex use ollama and in auto mode: